Andre Williams (American football): Senior season

-After the success against NC State at home, the Eagles took on Maryland for the first of their final two road games of the season.
+After the success against North Carolina State at home, the Eagles took on Maryland for the first of their final two road games of the season.
 Williams had another big day, running for 263 yards and two scores, passing 2,000 yards and becoming only the 16th player in NCAA history to accomplish this feat.
-With this achievement, Williams became a part of the Heisman conversation.
+With this achievement, Williams became a part of the Heisman Trophy conversation.

 The final game of the regular season was at 5–6 Syracuse.
 Unfortunately, Williams re-aggravated a right shoulder injury that he had been dealing with since the UNC game.
 He left the game early in the 3rd quarter and did not return, having rushed for only 29 yards for the day.
 Despite the disappointing end to the game, those 29 yards put Williams over 2,100 yards for the season and placed him at 9th all time in the FBS single-season rushing list.

 The Eagles final game of the season was in the 2013 Independence Bowl against the Arizona Wildcats.
 The game featured a matchup between the nation's two best running backs in Williams and Arizona's Ka'Deem Carey, who was a consensus All-American in 2012 as well as a finalist for the 2013 Doak Walker award, which Williams won.
 The game was a blowout win for Arizona, as they cruised to a 42–19 victory.
 Williams ran for 75 yards in his final contest as a college back, finishing with 2,177 yards on the season, 5th most all-time in the NCAA.

 Postseason awards

 Williams was one of six finalists for the Heisman Trophy in 2013, and finished fourth in the voting.
 He was the winner of the 2013 Doak Walker Award and was named a unanimous All-American.
-In addition, he was a unanimous first-team All-Atlantic Coast Conference (ACC) selection and was also a finalist for the Walter Camp Award.
+In addition, he was a unanimous first-team All-ACC selection and was also a finalist for the Walter Camp Award.

 Professional career

 New York Giants

-The New York Giants drafted Williams in the fourth round with the 113th overall pick of the 2014 NFL Draft.
+The New York Giants selected Williams in the fourth round with the 113th overall pick of the 2014 NFL draft.
 He made his NFL debut in the season opener against the Detroit Lions.
 In the 35–14 loss, he had five carries for nine yards.

 On September 25, in a 45–14 victory over the Washington Redskins, he scored his first professional rushing touchdown.
 On December 7, against the Tennessee Titans, he had 24 carries for 131 rushing yards and a rushing touchdown in the 36–7 victory.
 Overall, he finished his rookie season with 721 rushing yards and seven rushing touchdowns.
 His production dipped in his second season as he recorded 88 carries for 257 yards and a rushing touchdown.
 He was released by the team on September 3, 2016.